SWEJaber/AB-Bot/README.md

    3. Name the key, then click "Create secret key"
    4. Click the copy icon, then paste the key in the `.env.local` file

-5- Get Google Authentication Keys
+5- Get Google authentication Keys
-To get the Google client ID and client secret:
    1. Visit the [Google cloud console authentication page](https://console.cloud.google.com/auth)
    2. Click "Create project"
    3. Write the project name and select organization